ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/whitewater/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="6" requirement="Explain the importance of communication during every whitewater outing.
-Demonstrate knowledge and ability to use the following American Whitewater Universal River Signals, both visual and auditory: "Stop," "Are you OK?," "Help/emergency," "Run river right," "Run river left," and "All clear-come ahead.""}}
+Demonstrate knowledge and ability to use the following American Whitewater Universal River Signals, both visual and auditory: \"Stop,\" \"Are you OK?,\" \"Help/emergency,\" \"Run river right,\" \"Run river left,\" and \"All clear-come ahead.\""}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}